goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

 # Navigating RStudio

-*This lesson is partially derived from Software Carpentry teaching materials:*
+*This lesson is partially derived from Software Carpentry teaching materials available under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode):*

 http://swcarpentry.github.io/r-novice-gapminder/